oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

    Alternatively, you can create you're own base image and override the sample's default base image name and tag by experting the BASE_IMAGE_NAME and BASE_IMAGE_TAG environment variables prior to running the sample scripts.
 If you want to create your own base image, see...

-7. If you are using a `JRF` domain type, then this requires an RCU infrastructure database.
+6. If you are using a `JRF` domain type, then this requires an RCU infrastructure database.
 See [Setup Prerequisites for JRF Domains](#setup-prerequisites-for-jrf-domains) to set one up.
 You can do this step before or after you create your final image.

 ## Use the WebLogic Image Tool to create an image

 An image for Model in Image must contain a WebLogic install, a WebLogic Deploy Tool install, and your WDT model files.
-You can use the sample `./build.sh` script build this image, which will perform the following steps for you:
+You can use the sample `./build.sh` script to build this image, which will perform the following steps for you:

   - Uses 'docker pull' to obtain a base image (see [Prerequisites for all domain types](#prerequisites-for-all-domain-types) to setup access to the base image).
-  - Downloads the latest WebLogic Image Tool and WebLogic Deploy Tool.
+  - Downloads the latest WebLogic Image Tool and WebLogic Deploy Tool to WORKDIR.
   - Creates and populates staging directory `$WORKDIR/models`.
-    - Builds the simple servlet app in `$WORKDIR/sample_app` into a WDT model application archive `./models/archive1.zip`.
+    - Builds the simple servlet app in `$SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/sample_app` into a WDT model application archive `$WORKDIR/models/archive1.zip`.
-    - Copies sample model files from `$WORKDIR/` to `$WORKDIR/models`.
+    - Copies sample model files from `$SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image` to `$WORKDIR/models`.
 This uses a model file that is appropriate to the domain type (for example, the `JRF` domain model includes database access configuration).
   - Creates a final image named `model-in-image:v1` that layers on the base image.
 Specifically, it runs the WebLogic Image Tool with its 'update' option, which:
     - Builds the final image as a layer on the base image.
     - Puts a WDT install in image location `/u01/wdt/weblogic-deploy`.